-By participating in therapy, individuals are able to learn new skills and set goals to improve: social and emotional communication, parent-child relationships and social functioning.
-By establishing such goals, existing comorbid conditions such as depression and anxiety can be alleviated.
-Individuals can gain a better understanding in how to resolve issues with better problem-solving and communication skills.
-By seeking a counseling professional specializing in certain conditions your loved one has a greater chance to live a fuller more productive life.
+By participating in therapy, you are able to learn new ways to learn or improve social and emotional communication, parent-child relationships and overall functioning.
+In many cases, symptoms of depression and anxiety can be improved or completely alleviated.
+You are able to gain a better understanding in resolving issues with better problem-solving skills.
+Seeking a counseling professional shows your commitment to living a healthier, more productive life.

 What can I expect from therapy?

 Because each person's response to therapy is unique, therapeutic goals and outcomes will vary depending on the individual.
 Learning new skills and integrating new ways to deal with difficulties takes time.
 Our clinicians see clients on a weekly basis during the first 3-6 months to build a strong therapeutic alliance and to create a healthy foundation for therapy.
 We will work together to gradually decrease your visits to biweekly then to a monthly schedule to gradually end our services once you have met your established goals.
 We aim is to prepare you to meet your goals and achieve independence in your success!

 What if I have to reschedule or cancel an appointment?

 Consistency is vital to achieving results in therapy, however, if you need to cancel or reschedule your appointment, you must call us within 24 hours of your appointment to avoid same day cancellation charges or missed fees.

 In most cases, mental health issues can not rely on medication alone.
 Medication cannot teach skills.
 In some cases medication may not be necessary.
 When medication is warranted, many physicians and counseling professionals recommend a combination of medication management and counseling for the best results.
 Long-term solutions to mental health issues cannot be resolved solely by medication.